NoahLobbe/StryperBot/README.md

 ***As for the instructions for adding the Bot to a server...I will get around to it :D***

-### Secrects - Bot tokens, etc.
+### Secrects
 Without knowing an business/industry methods for storing secrets, the secrets should be stored in the environment/system variables of the machine the Bot is running on.
 However, if the Bot is being run off an external server, then a file accessible by the Bot is the 'best' next way.
-Currently, a `.env` file is being used for secrets, using `python-dotenv` library to make `os.getenv("token string")` read from a `.env` instead from system environment variables, easily.
+Currently, a `.env` file is being used for secrets, using `python-dotenv` library to make `os.getenv("token string")` read from a `.env`, easily.

 Secrets:
 - `STRYPER_BOT_TOKEN` (obviously)
-- `DEBUG_CHANNEL_ID` is the separate debug channel.
+- `DEBUG_CHANNEL_ID` is the separate debug channel
-- `DEPLOYED_CHANNEL_ID` is the channel to be active in.
+- `DEPLOYED_CHANNEL_ID` is the channel to be active in
 - `AUTHOR_NAME` is the discord username of the author/owner of the Bot.
-Allows 'superuser' privileges, eg 'slash' commands.
+Allows 'superuser' privileges, more than just privileged members. ***None yet***
 - `PRIVILEGED_MEMBER_NAMES` is the list of members who have the privilege to use 'slash' commands.
 Example: `PRIVILEGED_MEMBER_NAMES=username1,username2`